prashant-jayan21/minecraft-dialogue/README.md

 This repository is forked from [Project Malmö](https://github.com/Microsoft/malmo), a platform for Artificial Intelligence experimentation and research built on top of Minecraft.

-You can find our recently published ACL 2019 paper on this work [here](https://github.com/CogComp/cwc-minecraft/blob/master/Collaborative%20Dialogue%20in%20Minecraft_main.pdf) (supplementary [here](https://github.com/CogComp/cwc-minecraft/blob/master/Collaborative%20Dialogue%20in%20Minecraft_supp.pdf)).
+You can find our recently accepted ACL 2019 paper on this work [here](https://github.com/CogComp/cwc-minecraft/blob/master/Collaborative%20Dialogue%20in%20Minecraft_main.pdf) (supplementary [here](https://github.com/CogComp/cwc-minecraft/blob/master/Collaborative%20Dialogue%20in%20Minecraft_supp.pdf)).

 ## Installation ##